-ISSUE RECOMMENDATIONS INTERVENTIONS 1 In some instances information from the District and Locals should find a platform A platform of information sharing is Disrict does not corroborate with that of for information sharing and alignment. created, i.e IDP Technical committee Local municipalities.
-2 Lack of public transport projects Municipalities must initiate public Rural Roads assets management transport projects to support communities system grant is used to address transport matters as per the conditions 3 Local skills base is not adequately outlined Need to establish a district wide skills base.
-The LED unit to establish the skills base for the District.
-4 There is shortfall with respect to revenue Sufficient information is needed to Two projects have been initiated on: management, credit control and evidence expand on revenue management, credit Accounting on water related transactions of billing system in municipalities IDPs. control and evidence of billing system. & The audit outcome turnaround project.
-5 Municipalities do not have 5-year financial Municipalities must develop 5-year Mopani has 5-year financial year plan plan as required. financial plans. which however need to be review.
-6 Alignment between IDP and SDBIP.
-SDBIP must align to SDBIP Responsible functionaries to converge.
+ISSUE RECOMMENDATIONS 1 In some instances information from the Disrict does not corroborate District and Locals should find a platform for information with that of Local municipalities. sharing and alignment.
+2 Lack of public transport projects Municipalities must initiate public transport projects to support communities 3 Local skills base is not adequately outlined Need to establish a district wide skills base.
+4 There is shortfall with respect to revenue management, credit control Sufficient information is needed to expand on revenue and evidence of billing system in municipalities IDPs. management, credit control and evidence of billing system.
+5 Municipalities do not have 5-year financial plan as required.
+Municipalities must develop 5-year financial plans.

-1.5 STRATEGIC PERFORMANCE OVERVIEW (Own assessment)
+1.5 STRATEGIC PERFORMANCE OVERVIEW